Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/faq/_index.md

 ## What Azure regions can HCIBox be deployed to?

-HCIBox has been tested in the following regions.
+HCIBox has been tested in the following Azure regions.
 Some HCIBox resources are deployed in specific regions where required services are available.

 - East US
 - Australia East